Extravaganza: Live at the Mirage: Formats

-The show was originally broadcast on CBS as a Cher concert special in 1992.
-It was then released on VHS and LaserDisc in the same year.
+The show was originally broadcast on CBS as a TV special titled Cher... at the Mirage on February 4, 1991.
+It was then released on VHS and LaserDisc the following year.
 In UK the VHS version has an alternative opening, the same opening used on tour.
 The CBS Broadcast version was finally released on DVD in 2005 with many extras and further bonus songs that did not make the broadcast but were included on the VHS version.